Magyartanulas/magyartanulas.github.io/Section1.md

 * Sebe**ss**ég - Speed
 * A**ssz**ony - Mrs. (Long sz)

-Note that only the first letter of a diagraph (double-letter) is lengthened.
+See how only the first letter of a diagraph (double-letter) is lengthened.

 When some consonants are combined, the pronunciation changes slightly.
 Try to recognise the base words to see which consonants really are there.